sgibson91/cross-stitch-carpentry/_extras/motivation.md

 Cross stitching is quite like programming where the input is the combination of colours, the algorithm is the pattern chart, and the output is a beautiful design you have created.

 As you stitch, you have to decode the pattern symbols into thread colours and the pattern is often built up across rows.
-If there’s a bug or mis-stitching in a row, you have to fix that to create your pattern as you intented to look like.
+If there’s a bug or mis-stitching in a row, you have to fix that to create your pattern as you intended it to look like.

 Keeping that in mind, we invite you to explore cross-stitching as a hobby for programmers.
 This lesson is designed to train a novice learner to learn how to cross stitch and use it as a hobby to mindfully enjoy their breaks from work.